SpikeInterface/spikeinterface/doc/import.rst

 to import any of the other modules you wish to use.

-The benefit of this approach is that it is lighter and faster than importing the whole package and allows you to choose which of the modules you actually want to use.
+The benefit of this approach is that it is lighter than importing the whole library as a flat module and allows you to choose which of the modules you actually want to use.
+It also reminds you what step of the pipeline each submodule is meant to be used for.
 If you don't plan to export the results out of SpikeInterface then you don't have to :code:`import spikeinterface.exporters`.
-Additionally the documentation of the package is set-up in a modular fashion, so if you have a problem with the module :code:`spikeinterface.curation`, you will know to go to the :code:`curation` section of this documention.
+Additionally the documentation of SpikeInterface is set-up in a modular fashion, so if you have a problem with the submodule  :code:`spikeinterface.curation`,you will know to go to the :code:`curation` section of this documention.
 The disadvantage of this approach is that you have more aliases to keep track of.

 Flat Import
 -----------

 A second option is to import the SpikeInterface package in :code:`full` mode.
-This would be similar to what is seen with packages like NumPy (:code:`np`) or Pandas (:code:`pd`).
+This would be similar to what is seen with packages like NumPy (:code:`np`) or Pandas (:code:`pd`), which offer the majority of their functionality with a single alias and the option to import additional functionality separately.
 To accomplish this one does:

 .. code-block:: python